justynroberts/filewatcher/README.md

 Both implementations use:
 - Non-blocking webhook calls (Go uses goroutines, Python uses threads)
 - Debouncing to prevent duplicate events
+- Optional file stability checking to ensure files are completely written
 - Unique event IDs for tracking

 For integration with Rundeck, use the jsonpath `$.filepath` and `$.filename` in an advanced webhookto reference the file information in your automation workflows.